strongswan/govici/docs/getting_started.md

 	name := "rw"

 	for {
-		e, err := session.NextEvent(context.Background())
-		if err != nil {
-			fmt.Println(err)
-			return
-		}
+		e := <-ec

 		// The Event.Name field corresponds to the event name
 		// we used to make the subscription.
 The Event.Message
-                // field contains the Message from the server. switch e.Name{
+		// field contains the Message from the server. switch e.Name {
 		case "ike-updown":
 			m, ok := e.Message.Get(name).(*vici.Message)
 			if !ok {
-                                fmt.Printf("Expected *Message in field 'name', but got %T", m) continue
+				fmt.Printf("Expected *Message in field 'name', but got %T\n", e.Message.Get(name))
+				continue
 			}

 			state := m.Get("state")
 			fmt.Printf("IKE SA state changed (name=%s): %s\n", name, state)
 		case "log":
 			// Log events contain a 'msg' field with the log message fmt.Println(e.Message.Get("msg"))
 		}
 	}
 }

 ```

-The `Session.NextEvent` function is used to read messages from the listener, and will block until the listener has received an event from the server, or until the supplied context is cancelled.
+The `Session.NotifyEvents` function is used to register a channel to receive `Event`'s on.
+The channel will continue to receive events as long as the `Session` is subscribed to events, or until `Session.StopEvents` is called with the same channel.
 Event subscriptions and unsubscriptions can be made at any time while the `Session` is active.

 ## Message Marshaling